CoderPersonOnGit/Webpage-Template/README.md

 # 🖥️ Editable Webpage Template

-A clean, responsive webpage built entirely with JavaScript.
+A clean, responsive webpage built entirely with JavaScript and operated with a HTML - based operator.
 This template includes styling, editable content areas, and a layout using the Roboto font.

 ## 🚀 Features